This article will describe the condition of child protection measures in India.

 - National Commission for Protection of Child Rights (NCPCR) and Central Adoption Resource Authority (CARA) are institutional support available to protect and promote the rights of children.

-- Special budgetary provisions have to be made for promotion of child rights.
+- Special budgetary provisions have to be made for the promotion of child rights.

 - Hostels and care homes have to be built to accommodate rescued children.